bbkane/www.bbkane.com/content/blog/Enventory-Retrospective/index.md

 Other:

-- I tried to break this up even further (hexagonal architecture), but all my things refer to each other so I didn't find a good place.
+- I tried to break up my interfaces (`Service`, `Queries`) into smaller ones , but all my things refer to each other so I didn't find a good place

 # CLI Design